SummonerSkies/Prevent-Ireland/README.md

 (Include any could-have features that were implemented or considered)
 **Guidance:** If any could-have features were implemented, describe them here.
 This is an opportunity to showcase extra work done beyond the initial scope.
 But remember - keep it simple!
 Focus on the Must stories first.
 Could user story features are commonly earmarked for future project iterations.

-## AI Tools Usage

-### GitHub Copilot
-Describe how GitHub Copilot assisted in coding, including any challenges or adjustments needed.
-**Guidance:** Reflect on how GitHub Copilot assisted in coding, particularly any challenges or adjustments that were needed to align with project goals.

 ## Testing and Validation

 ### Testing Results